pmndrs/react-three-fiber/api.md

 #### Consuming context from a foreign provider

 At the moment React context [can not be readily used between two reconcilers](https://github.com/react-spring/react-three-fiber/issues/43), this is due to a problem within React.
 If react-dom opens up a provider, you will not be able to consume it within `<Canvas>`.
-The only solution is forwarding:
+If managing state (like Redux) is your problem, then [zustand](https://github.com/react-spring/zustand) is likely the best solution, otherwise you can solve it by forwarding the context object that you are trying to access:

 ```jsx
 const forwardContext = React.createContext()